Skip to content

 A 16-year-old with their own DNI: is parentesco still required?

 Yes.
-As long as the guest is a minor (until the day before they turn 18), declaring relationship is mandatory.
-It doesn’t matter that the teenager has their own DNI and travels without their direct parents.
-You still indicate the relationship to the adult on the same reservation.
+As long as the guest is a minor (until the day before they turn 18), declaring the relationship is mandatory.
+It doesn’t matter that the teenager has their own DNI and travels without their direct parents: you still indicate the relationship to the adult on the same reservation.

 What if they travel without a direct relative?